Budibase/website/content/blog/app-building/role-based-access-control.md

 We’d then apply conditionality rules to any restricted attributes so that they’re only displayed to users with the appropriate role assigned to them.

-Using conditionality rules to update component settings can also help us to implement different permissions.
+Using conditionality rules to update component settings can also help us to implement different permissions as RBAC UIs.
 Earlier we used the example of an invoice submission tool, where most employees can only view their own submissions, but managers can view all invoices.

 We could achieve this with a single table UI.